Market Guidelines during COVID-19

 - Practice social distancing and stay 6ft away from other customers and vendors at all times.

 - Use the designated entrance and exit.

 - Wash your hands before entering the market and after shopping at the hand washing stations.

 - Place pre-orders with vendors to minimize time spent in the market.
 Check out our online directory.

 - Do not touch products on display.
 Point to what you need and vendors will hand purchases to you.

 - No onsite consumption of food.
-Food and beverage vendors will be located in the West Parking Lot so you can easily purchase items for carry out after you shop the rest of the market.
+Food and beverage items should be purchased for carry out after you shop the rest of the market.